Car Hauler Design – Trailer Research

 Reading the Results

-The scale at the right side shows a bunch of colors.
+Colors.
+The scale at the right shows a bunch of colors.
 They represent stress levels in the frame.
 Blue is near Zero stress, and Red is at the design stress of the material.
 (A36, rating at 36,000 psi.)
 The Bright Pink shows areas that exceed the material strength.
 That means failure.
-Sure, actual materials can be a little stronger, but it varies from batch to batch, so we design under the minimum.
+Sure, actual materials can be a little stronger, but it varies from batch to batch, so we must design under the minimum.
 Read this article about material and safety factors.

 Exploring Other Beam Options

-So what happens when we change it to 5″ Channel?
+What happens when we change our theoretical car hauler design to 5″ Channel?
 This is the result with 5000 lbs at 157.2″ on 5″ C-Channel.

 Frame 5 Inch